marvelpokemaster/nulltrace_react/README.md

 # Getting Started

 ## Frontend:
-Its implemented using React , Next with tailwind css
+Its implemented using React , Next with tailwind css.

 ### Setup: